dor-at/gl-lab01/README.md

 # gl-lab01
 Infrastructure configuration for a K1 gitlab cluster (-1000 users)
 ## Prerequisites
--itemSecrets manager secrets of type 'secret-string'\n -itemRDS password
+-item\n Secrets manager secrets of type 'secret-string' -item RDS password
--itemRedis token
+-item Redis token
 Specify the key names and arns in the following sections
 ## How to use
 **Clone the repo**